elaq/krakow-sightseeing/warsaw.md

 ## Trips outside of Warsaw

+There is a lot to see in Warsaw and you probably won't be bored during your trip, but if you still need more, here are some ideas :-)

 * [Kraków](https://github.com/elaq/sightseeing/blob/master/krakow.md) - many people claim Krakow is the most beautiful Polish city.
 Unfortunately there are some railway works on the way to Krakow, because it takes around 1 hour longer than usual to get to Krakow from Warsaw - around 3 hours 25 minutes (one-way).
 The train is very comfortable though and have a restaurant coach, so you could have a breakfast/dinner without losing time.
 If you buy first class ticket you will get a decent meal directly to your seat for free.
 The 1-class ticket is probably around 30 pounds one-way (the earlier you buy, the cheaper the ticket).
-4 hours in Krakow should be enough to see most famous places (they are all within 30 minutes on foot from the railway station).
+3-4 hours in Krakow should be enough to see most famous places (they are all within 30 minutes on foot from the railway station).
 If you would like to spend the whole weekend in Krakow, I can recommend you the Ibis hotel very close to the railway station (at Pawia Street).

 * [Gdańsk](https://en.wikipedia.org/wiki/Tricity,_Poland) - also a very nice and big city at the seaside, there are 2 other cities nearby called Gdynia (with a harbour) and Sopot (with a nice, sandy beach).
 I can recommend you to get off the train either in Gdansk (for sightseeing) or in Sopot (for sunbathing :-)).
 It takes around 2 hours 45 minutes to get to Gdansk and 3 hours 5 minutes to get to Sopot.
 The train is similar to the one that goes to Krakow.